fbpx

 How can Claim Charts be used in different scenarios?

-1. If you are at the buying end – It is generally considered as the responsibility of patent owner/seller to show the infringement potential of the patent.
-But how can you be sure that the facts presented by the seller are true when you are at buying end?
+1. If you are at the buying end, it is generally considered the responsibility of the patent owner/seller to show the patent’s infringement potential.
+But how can you be sure that the facts presented by the seller are true when you are at the buying end?

 In this case, a claim chart can be useful for cross-checking the infringing products for the patent you are planning to buy.
 For example, preparing a claim chart to identify how dissimilar or similar the product and patent is.
 The example below of a claim chart showcases the similarity between a patent and a product.

-1. If you are a Licensee – Are you sure that licensing fee or amount you are investing in the patent is fair?
-In this case, a claim chart can be used for identifying the following parameters:
+1. If you are a Licensee – Are you sure that the licensing fee or amount you are investing in the patent is fair?
+In this case, a claim chart can be used to identify the following parameters:

 • Product coverage or number of products in the market which overlap the patent;